-- What is the climate and environment like in Puerto Rico?
-What words or phrases describe the setting? - 2.
-Who are the first group of people to arrive on the island?
-What is the relationship between the Taínos and other early groups of people with the parrots?
-How do the early groups of people interact with the parrots? - 3.
-How does a Puerto Rican parrot find a mate?
+1. What is the climate and environment like in Puerto Rico?
+What words or phrases describe the setting?

-- 4. What are the competitors and predators of Puerto Rican parrots?
-How do red-tailed hawks, pearlyeyed thrashers, black rats, and honeybees affect Puerto Rican parrots? - 5.
+- 2. Who was the first group of people to arrive on the island?
+What was the relationship between the Taínos and other early groups of people with the parrots?
+How did the early groups of people interact with the parrots? - 3.
+How does a Puerto Rican parrot find a mate? - 4.
+What are the competitors and predators of Puerto Rican parrots?
+How do red-tailed hawks, pearly-eyed thrashers, black rats, and honeybees affect Puerto Rican parrots? - 5.
 How have humans affected Puerto Rican parrots? - 6.
-Which countries have fought each other for control of Puerto Rico? - 7.
-Before scientists started to collaborate, where is the only place the birds can be found by 1967? - 8.
-What causes the forests to disappear?
-What is the impact of reduced forest lands on the parrots? - 9.
+Which countries fought each other for control of Puerto Rico? - 7.
+Before scientists started work to save the Puerto Rican parrots, where was the only place the birds could be found by 1967? - 8.
+What caused the forests to disappear?
+What was the impact of reduced forest lands on the parrots? - 9.
 What is the function of an aviary? - 10.
 Why do the scientists collect parrot eggs from the wild?
-Why do the scientists leave at least one egg or chick in each nest? - 11.
-Why do the scientists open the aviary in El Yunque? - 12.
-What role do Hispaniolan parrots play in the recovery of the Puerto Rican parrots?
-How do these parrots help the Puerto Rican parrots survive? - 13.
-What do the scientists do to stop the pearly-eyed thrashers from stealing the parrots' nests?
-How does this technique help the parrots survive? - 14.
-What do the scientists do when one of the chicks has damaged wings? - 15.
-How does Hurricane Hugo in 1989 affect the parrots and the aviary? - 16.
+Why do scientists leave at least one egg or chick in each nest? - 11.
+Why did the scientists open the aviary in El Yunque? - 12.
+What role do Hispaniolan parrots play in the recovery efforts for the Puerto Rican parrots?
+How do these parrots help Puerto Rican parrots survive? - 13.
+What did the scientists do to stop the pearly-eyed thrashers from stealing the parrots' nests?
+How does this technique help the parrots? - 14.
+What did the scientists do when one of the chicks had damaged wings? - 15.
+How did Hurricane Hugo in 1989 affect the parrots and the aviary? - 16.
 What is an incubator?
 How does it help the parrots? - 17.
-What strategies do the scientists teach the parrots about avoiding predators such as red-tailed hawks?
+What strategies do the scientists teach the parrots about avoiding predators such as the red-tailed hawks?